HomeSocial MediaCauses, Symptoms, and Treatment For Facebook Addiction

 Almost nothing works without finding an adequate alternative.
 If you’ve been spending hours doing something daily for years, you are going to notice it’s gone and will be tempted to relapse.

-Reading a book, taking a short walk, organizing your tasks, or even having a glass of water are excellent alternatives.
-You may think it’s funny, but you only need to divert your attention when you feel an urge to use Facebook.
+Reading a book, taking a short walk, organizing tasks, or even having a glass of water are excellent alternatives.
+You may think it’s funny, but you only need to divert your attention when urged to use Facebook.

 When you convince yourself that you are spending your time much more productively, it will be much easier to reduce Facebook usage and even deactivate it.

 Facebook is a ginormous platform for like-minded minds to come together.
-Many businesses are conducted through it, and quite a lot of livelihoods depend on it virtually now.
-So, for one to say it is completely bad is highly a matter of perspective.
+Many businesses are conducted through it, and many livelihoods depend on it virtually now.
+So, to say it is completely bad is highly a matter of perspective.

 The interesting posts on your newsfeed can easily overwhelm you.
-But to keep the balance right, you must focus on your real life, relationships, goals, and hobbies as well.
-If you can check more than two symptoms from the list above, you too might be on the verge of Facebook addiction.
+But to keep the balance right, you must focus on your real life, relationships, goals, and hobbies.
+If you can check more than two symptoms from the list above, you, too, might be on the verge of Facebook addiction.

 Kamal Salar